simplygreatwork/heroic/readme.md

 })
 ```

-You pass these values, which contain "product_id", along to the next component, "product.html"
+You can pass these values, which contain "product_id", along to the next component, "product.html"

 ```javascript
 router.register('products/:product_id', {